SasView/documents/Roadmap/SasView Roadmap 2019-04-02.md

 * Start new workflow/interfaces
 * Usual bug fixes and other minor improvements as time and interest permit
 * Finish work on O-Z solver.
-* Complete work on refactor/improve generic scattering calculator.
 * Headless operation/realtime analysis workflows completed
-* sascalc separation completed
+* Complete work on sascalc separation

 **Late 2021 - Mid 2022 (from Code Camp X)  - Release 5.3**